Flaming Golf Balls? Alien Princes? Fur Loincloths? Sardines & Eggs? Anti-Demon Hair? Liberace?! WTF?!?

 Prince Mongo is undoubtedly entertaining, but I kept thinking, "Who is he kidding?"
 Was he mad, or was he simply a performance artist who never got off the stage?
 I had to find out who he really is.
 A news search showed that he's only been mentioned once in local papers.
 It was a few weeks ago in the Sun-Sentinel in a story about Farris "Baghdad Boy" Hassan, the teenager who traveled to Iraq.
 The newspaper identified him as "Prince Mongo, a neighbor who has known the Hassan family for years."
 There was no further explanation.

 So, according to the local newspaper of record, he was Prince Mongo.
-Surprised the editors didn't add that he wasyears old and from Zambodia.
+Surprised the editors didn't add that he was

 When I first asked Mongo for his given Earth name, he skirted the question.
 But he did tell me that he'd run for every political office there was in Memphis.
 And he said that he'd grown up in Virginia and that his "Earth parents" were named Roebuck and Minnie and had already returned to his home planet.
 I knew it was rumored his family was wealthy, and I asked him about it.
 "They liked to own what they walked on," he said rather cryptically.